 More men are found drowned with their fly down than not!

 Simon and I have a no-leaving-the-cockpit at night policy.
 If we’re on a night sail we have to wake each other up if we need to adjust something on the aft or foredeck – even if it’s one foot away from the cockpit.
 By having this policy not only do we ensure that someone is on deck when the other might be vulnerable but I also sleep better because I know damn well that Simon won’t be wandering around the boat (and potentially fall off)!

-Some other policies that we have include making sure the boat is clean and tidy before setting sail, the requirement for all crew to wear a lifejacket always at night, during storms and at the Captain’s request.
-Of course, our crew are welcome to wear a lifejacket at all times if they want.
+Some other policies that we have include making sure the boat is clean and tidy before setting sail, and the requirement for all crew to wear a lifejacket always at night, during storms, and at the Captain’s request.
+Of course, our crew is welcome to wear a lifejacket at all times if they want.
 All children must wear a lifejacket if going outside the cockpit.